-- Unique mechanism of action linked to the reduced ability to cause inflammation-related vasogenic edema, an accumulation of fluid in the brain that can lead to headaches, loss of coordination and disorientation. - Phase 2 clinical data showed a very low incidence of vasogenic edema. - A Phase 1 study is ongoing to study crenezumab at higher doses to potentially increase the efficacy signal and to help define the optimal Phase 3 clinical study design.
+- Unique mechanism of action linked to the reduced ability to cause inflammation-related vasogenic edema, an accumulation of fluid in the brain that can lead to headaches, loss of coordination and disorientation. - Phase 2 clinical data showed a very low incidence of vasogenic edema. - A Phase 1 study is ongoing to study crenezumab at higher doses to potentially increase the efficacy signal.
+This study has helped define the design of the Phase 3 clinical study.